Pledging St Peter’s

 Frequently Asked Questions

 The below questions are just among those we’ve been asked more frequently in the past.
-If you have any questions about pledging, please don’t hesitate to reach out to Father Jim, Sue, or any members of the Vestry.
+If you have any questions about pledging, please don’t hesitate to reach out to any members of the Vestry.

 Q: What Is The Pledge Drive?